pollination-apps/direct-sun-hours/README.md

 2. Select a project where a 'direct sun hours' job without recipe `-viz` is
 3. Open the project
 4. Copy the URL (E.g. `https://app.pollination.cloud/antonellodinunzio/projects/demo/jobs/acc403cf-c81a-4ca6-a9d5-cf48a77a01f2`)
-5. Delete the 'projects' keyword from the path (E.g. `https://app.pollination.cloud/antonellodinunzio/demo/jobs/acc403cf-c81a-4ca6-a9d5-cf48a77a01f2`) and copy it
-6. Paste it inside JOB ID streamlit input
+5. Paste it inside JOB ID streamlit input

 ## To run the app locally